Sir Alexander Ogilvy1

 Ursula Mary Gore1

-Ursula Mary Gore was born on 31 July 1922.1 She is the daughter of Charles Henry Gore and Hon.
-Violet Katherine Annesley.1 She married Commander Edward Graham Ducat-Hamersley, son of Hugh Charles Claude Ducat-Hamersley, on 20 September 1947.1
+Ursula Mary Gore was born on 31 July 1922.1 She was the daughter of Charles Henry Gore and Hon.
+Violet Katherine Annesley.1 She married Commander Edward Graham Ducat-Hamersley, son of Hugh Charles Claude Ducat-Hamersley, on 20 September 1947.1 She died on 10 April 2020 at age 97.2

 From 20 September 1947, her married name became Ducat-Hamersley.1